hires/Dintree-Virtual/README.md

 * [Andrew Kilpatrick](https://www.andrewkilpatrick.org) - Creator of these modules (hardware and software)
 * [Kilpatrick Audio](https://www.kilpatrickaudio.com) - Commercial music products from the creator

+## Licence

+All code in this repository is licensed under GPL 3.0 or later.
+All panel designs, graphics and logos are copyright Andrew Kilpatrick and may not be redistributed without permission.

 ## Modules

 ### V100 Scanner